Consensus Tigurinus

-The Consensus Tigurinus or Consensus of Zurich was a document intended to bring unity to the Protestant churches on their doctrines of the sacraments, particularly the Lord's Supper.
-John Calvin, who stood in between the Lutheran view of Real Presence and the Zwinglian view of pure symbolism, wrote the first draft of the document in November 1548, with notes by Heinrich Bullinger.
-In the document, Calvin emphasized that there is great meaning in sacramental symbols but it does not have power to act on its own.
+The Consensus Tigurinus or Consensus of Zurich was a Protestant document written in 1549 by John Calvin and Heinrich Bullinger.

+The document was intended to bring unity to the Protestant churches on their doctrines of the sacraments, particularly the Lord's Supper.
+Calvin’s views stood between the Lutheran view of Real Presence and the Zwinglian view of symbolism.
+He wrote the first draft of the document in November 1548, with notes by Bullinger.

+Content

+The document covered 26 Articles of Reformed Sacramentology.
+Calvin emphasized that there is great meaning in sacramental symbols but it does not have power to act on its own.